mwherman2000/neo-csharpcoe/competitions/NPCEntAppCompetitions/DrivingDotNetResurgenceWithNEOBlockchain.md

 * Support the NEO Blockchain Enterprise Distributed Applications Competition #1

   * The NEO Blockchain Enterprise Distributed Applications Competition #1 is described in detail in the [competition description](2018XXXXNPCEntAppCompetition1.md) found [here](2018XXXXNPCEntAppCompetition1.md).
-  * The [NEO Blockchain C# Developers Center of Excellence]()https://github.com/mwherman2000/neo-csharpcoe/blob/master/competitions/NPCEntAppCompetitions/DrivingDotNetResurgenceWithNEOBlockchain.md#what-is-the-neo-blockchain-c-developers-center-of-excellence is looking for a sponsor to help support this competition in the following ways:
+  * The [NEO Blockchain C# Developers Center of Excellence](https://github.com/mwherman2000/neo-csharpcoe/blob/master/competitions/NPCEntAppCompetitions/DrivingDotNetResurgenceWithNEOBlockchain.md#what-is-the-neo-blockchain-c-developers-center-of-excellence) is looking for a sponsor to help support this competition in the following ways:
     * Co-marketing, advertising, and promotion
     * Judging (1 person at the close of submissions - end of May 2018)
-    * Financial support of the prize pool: total of USD$10,000 (as described [competition description](2018XXXXNPCEntAppCompetition1.md) mentioned above)
+    * Financial support of the prize pool: total of USD$10,000 (as described in the [competition description](2018XXXXNPCEntAppCompetition1.md) mentioned above)

 ## Appendix A - Evidence of the NEO Blockchain's Presence and Success in the Worldwide Developer Community